zen2see/PolygProjA/README.md

+# PolygProjA 04/21/22
+This is my submission for Polygon Academy Module 2 challenge Slight modification --> from truffle to hardhat...

+HOW TO RUN THE SOLIDITY CONTRACT:
+From the root directory -- npx hardhat run scripts/deploy.ts --network mumbai (see sample env file)...

+HOW TO RUN THE FRONTEND:
+From the projaapp directory -- yarn start (for the challenge answer from the frontend portion).
+Search 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266 on polygonscan to see a test run

+Thank you
+zen2see

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.